All Episodes

 Al Sharpton apparently is headed to Minneapolis.

-He said he said today in Minneapolis, he'll meet with local clergy activists, lead a prayer vigil at the site where George Floyd was killed.
+He said today in Minneapolis, he'll meet with local clergy activists, lead a prayer vigil at the site where George Floyd was killed.

-Um Eric Gardner's mom will accompany Sharpton as they uh go there.
+Eric Gardner's mom will accompany Sharpton as they go there.

 The Minneapolis mayor wants the governor to call the National Guard to quell the riots.

-Um we know that there is you know temperatures very, very hot.
+We know that there is, you know, temperatures very, very hot.

-Um there seem to be zero resisting of any arrest, and once somebody is handcuffed, and once they're not resisting, you put them in the back of the car.
+And once somebody is handcuffed and once they're not resisting, you put them in the back of the car.

-And this uh there seems no justifiable reason whatsoever to put the knee on the neck of of Mr. Floyd like this for anywhere between six and eight minutes.
+And there seems no justifiable reason whatsoever to put the knee on the neck of Mr. Floyd like this for anywhere between six and eight minutes.

-Basic 101 training in any police academy, you know that the neck and chokes in particular, in this case, a knee, literally pinning the neck down into the pavement is extraordinarily dangerous for 10 seconds.
+Basic 101 training in any police academy, you know that the neck and chokes in particular, in this case, a knee, literally pinning the neck down into the pavement is extraordinarily dangerous for 10 seconds, never mind six minutes.

 And it ended up in the death of George Floyd.